Your Cure for Blurry Canva Design Syndrome

 - Keep your fonts simple.
 Handwritten and script fonts are often hard to read.
 Add them over an image and people can’t scroll away fast enough.
 These should be used sparingly.
 When in doubt, stick sans serif fonts.
 They are usually easier to read.

 - Simplify your design.
 Always look out for ways to simplify your design.
 Choose 1-2 main objectives, the text and supporting image for example, and make sure both of them stand out.

 I personally like to have my image + main message be the star of the show, while my logo or other branding elements are in the mix for interest or convenience.
 I tend to soften them or have them stand out a little less (like any good backup dancer) so they don’t compete for the spotlight.

 It’s no surprise to a seasoned business owner (or anyone really) that tech is sometimes just not on our side.
 While it’s nothing to go cray cray over, it’s a pain in the booty when your design tool can’t edit your images when you’d like or looks blurry or (my personal fave) moves your text boxes around willy nilly.

-I work in Canva on the daily + know first hand that when it comes with the job description of being an online boss babe needing a quick design-fix that it’s vital to learn how to outsmart a tech hang-up.
+I work in Canva on the daily + know firsthand that when it comes to the job description of being an online boss babe needing a quick design-fix that it’s vital to learn how to outsmart a tech hang-up.